home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - Thermostat Devices
   - Every thermostat is exposed as a `climate` entity
-  - A single Temperature `sensor` entity and Humidity `sensor` entity.
-(Additional temp sensors not supported)
+  - A Temperature `sensor` entity.
+Note: Additional Nest Temperature Sensors are not supported by the SDM API.
+  - A Humidity `sensor` entity.
   - Example devices: All Google Nest Thermostat models
 - Display, Camera, and Doorbell Devices
   - The camera live stream is available as a `camera` entity